 Hi, I’m Dana Allen-Greil.
-For well over a decade, I have been lucky to work with some of the country’s most incredible organizations and projects—from the Smithsonian Institution to The Heart Truth® campaign.
+For more than 15 years, I have been lucky to work with some of the country’s most incredible organizations and projects—from the Smithsonian Institution to The Heart Truth® campaign.
 My expertise lies in crafting, implementing, and measuring digital initiatives that help organizations engage their constituents, demonstrate their value, and stay relevant in an ever-evolving communications environment.
 I know how to tell a great story across platforms, harness the power of technology for good, and sustain online conversations that motivate people to take action.

 I am currently serving as Acting Director of Digital Engagement and Chief of the Web and Social Media Branch at the U. S. National Archives and Records Administration.
 My team oversees several dozen websites and more than 130 (!!!) social media accounts.

 Working in museums means there is always something inspiring, challenging, or just plain weird to learn about.